SmoQySuite/JDQMCFramework.jl/docs/src/tutorials/square_hubbard.md

 Now we will allocate arrays to contain the various measurements we will make during the simulation, including various correlation functions.
-Note that the definition for each measurement will be given below when we begin processing the data to calculate the final statistics for each measured observable.
+Note that the definition for each measurement will be supplied later in the tutorial when we begin processing the data to calculate the final statistics for each measured observable.

 ````julia